 Do you have a question about our festival?
-Let us know using the form below, via our Contact Us page or via our social media pages.
+Let us know using the form below, via our Get Involved page or via our social media pages.
 We’ll do our best to get back to you as soon as possible.
 Common questions and answers are added to this page periodically.
-The call for submission for 2019 is now closed.
-Screenings are planned to take place in Ottawa in November 2019.
+Our next call for submissions will open in early 2020.

 The Ottawa Canadian Film Festival proudly accepts entries on FilmFreeway, the world’s #1 way to enter film festivals and creative contests.

 Our founders have been curating and collaborating with other organizations and film festivals in Ottawa since 2011.
 We incorporated as a non-profit organization in 2014.
 Our first full festival was in 2017.
-Links to past screenings are available in the menu above.
+Links to past screenings are available in the navigation menu of this site.

 We receive Canadian film submissions from across Canada.
-How many local shorts and feature films showcase depends primarily on the quality and quantity of eligible films received and the available screening slots.
+How many local shorts and feature films showcased depends primarily on the quality and quantity of eligible films received and the available screening slots.

 From our experience with earlier seasons, free submissions generated a large number of spam submissions and/or submissions that did not fit the criteria mentioned in the call.
 We are a volunteer-run organization and the investment in terms of time to weed out and disqualify these entries was significant.
 It is hoped that requiring a submission fee would encourage filmmakers to make sure the films they submit match the required criteria.